kubescape/kubescape/docs/STREAMING_IMPLEMENTATION.md

 - External resources (cloud/host scanner data, RBAC resources)
 - VAP resources (ValidatingAdmissionPolicy)

-Namespace batches contain only the resources belonging to a specific namespace, allowing them to be released after processing.
+Namespace batches contain only the resources belonging to a specific namespace, so the evaluation input never holds more than the resident batch plus one namespace.

 ### 3. FileResourceHandler Streaming (`core/pkg/resourcehandler/filesloader.go`)